Putin takes ‘nuclear football’ to funeral of Russian politician

 Mourners were cleared from the cathedral amid fears of an assasination attempt on Mr Putin

-President Vladimir Putin was spotted with the Russian “nuclear football” as he attended the funeral of a far-right politician on Friday.
+Russian president Vladimir Putin was spotted with the Russian “nuclear football” as he attended the funeral of a far-right politician on Friday.

 Mr Putin was accompanied by a man in a dark suit who was carrying a briefcase, which contains the codes needed to authorise a nuclear attack remotely.